Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 Koren Markt area for some refreshment.

-I tentatively got back on the horse in Café de Schoof.
+Initially, I tentatively got back on the horse in Café de Schoof.
 They seemed a strange

-all male crowd in there, and I felt like I was being stared at.
+all-male crowd in there, and I felt like I was being stared at.
 The piped music

 was average and too loud.
-I opted for a change after a couple and I’m glad I
+I opted for a change after a couple, and I’m glad I

 did.
+Café

-t’ Huys was a far better choice.
-The fine Jan Hertog beer was only €2.50 a go
+t’Huys proved to be a far better choice.
+The fine Jan Hertog beer was only €2.50 a go, and it hit the spot, as did some AC/DC on the speakers.

-early kick off between Vitesse’s local rivals NEC who were playing Twente.
+early kick-off between Vitesse’s local rivals, NEC, who were playing Twente.

-quite some way out of town.
-The bus only took around ten minutes before it was
+The bus only took around ten minutes before it dropped us off outside the Main Stand.
+My

 €18 ticket was for the far corner, which normally would mean a little walk.

-However, because of the design of the arena it was twice as long.
+However, because of the design of the arena, it was twice as long.
 The area

 behind the South Stand was where the pitch is rolled out when not in use and